Andre601/mkdocs-materialx/docs/tutorials/blogs/engage.md

     Now, configure the plugin in the `mkdocs.yml`.
 The options provided restrict the pages that RSS entries are created for to the blog posts, which is probably what you want.
-Also note the configuration of the date fields to match the format that Material for MkDocs uses to accommodate both a creation date and a date for updates.
+Also note the configuration of the date fields to match the format that MaterialX for MkDocs uses to accommodate both a creation date and a date for updates.

     ```yaml hl_lines="9"